-The nation's woods and forests can be fantastic places for stargazing – allowing you to see the night sky like never before.
+Our forests are fantastic places for stargazing – allowing you to see the night sky like never before

 The dark skies above our woods and forests are not only great for stargazers; many woodland species such as birds, bats, moths and insects also benefit greatly from reduced light pollution.

 - Are you a beginner to stargazing?
 An event at one of our sites may be the best way to kick-start your new interest.

 - If you are not attending a specific stargazing event, set out before nightfall with a route and location in mind.

 - The quality of the night sky (and the weather) in your chosen location will have an impact on the stars you can see.

 - Many astronomy apps and websites exist – use them to help plan what you will look for.
 Try the BBC’s Stargazing Live pages for hints, tips and maps.

 - Some of our car parks or sites are not open at night – check out your location before you leave home through the site's page on this website.

 - Pack warm clothing and torches – with plenty of batteries – and take binoculars if you have them.
 It is good practice to have a red filter on your torch to reduce light pollution.

 Kielder Forest and Water Park is part of England's first and only official Dark Sky Park